robertrlindner/tweetclass/README.md

-#Revisions to make:
+# Revisions to make:
+1. Allow user to keep a trained model for use later

-1  Consider how to handle these characters during topic modeling:
+2. Consider how to handle these characters during topic modeling:
     "@", "#", "\n", numbers

-2   Keep "#" character in the tweet text,
-    will help with identifying hashtags?
+3. Keep "#" character in the tweet text, will help with identifying hashtags?

-3   Mallet is removing NUMBERS, leaving the letter fragments from URLS.
+4. Mallet is removing NUMBERS, leaving the letter fragments from URLS.
     Just remove everything after an "http"?

-4  Very rarely (about 1 out of 100,000 tweets) a JSON record is unable to be parsed by json.loads().
+5. Very rarely (about 1 out of 100,000 tweets) a JSON record is unable to be parsed by json.loads().
    Currently, the exception is caught and the tweet is ignored which is why the output file may have fewer lines than the original json file.
 Correct this at some point...

-5 Allow user to keep a trained model for use later
+6. Add meta-data features?

+7. Use "conversations" instead of single tweets in topic modeling (David Millis)